abeertech01/redbook/README.md

 # Redbook

 **Redbook** is a social media app built with the PERN stack (PostgreSQL, Express, React, and Node.js).
-This README will guide you through the setup process to run the project using Docker, including necessary environment variables and migration steps.
+This README will guide you through the setup process to run the project using Docker, including necessary environment variables.

 ## Prerequisites